 BlueStacks All the Way

 Because we play Call of Duty: Mobile on BlueStacks, our performance has thus far been seamless.
-No lag spikes or drop in framerates and no stuttering (something we have frequently observed in our teammates or opponents).
+No lag spikes or drop in framerates and no stuttering.
 Although many like to get into a friendly match of shooting to have some fun, we tend to be competitive.
+So go out there, try these loadouts and tell us what you thought in the comments.
+We love hearing from you.